emberjs/website/source/blog/2019-02-14-octane-guides.md

 ### Challenges
 As with any ambitious undertaking, there are some related challenges.
 Here are a few we are currently facing:

-- converting guides from classic syntax to new syntax
+- some of the details around converting guides from classic syntax to new syntax
 - the number of sub-sections for each guide section
-- handling redirects for old content in a way that won't break deprecation messages
+- handling redirects for old content in a way that won't break existing deprecation messages

 We expect to work through these challenges and have process in place to handle them, but we should have a shared awareness that our approach may be tweaked as the next month goes on, to address these issues.